zhouyl/flowblade/docs/components/typography/mark.md

 # Mark

 Mark component for marking or highlighting text.
 Uses semantic HTML `<mark>` element to represent marked or highlighted content.
+Perfect for search results, tutorials, and important passages.

 ## Basic Usage